-The trousers are typical of the era, with double reverse pleats and worn with a belt.
+The trousers are typical of the era, with triple reverse pleats and worn with a belt.
 This is the first time in the series Bond wears reverse pleats, showing the first major influence of Italian style in Bond’s clothing.
 The suit fabric is charcoal grey in a tropical weave.
 Bond’s blue pinpoint shirt has a point collar with edge stitching, rounded 1-button cuff and a chest pocket.
 It’s pretty much a typical American shirt bought off-the-rack.
 The belt, socks and low-vamp slip-ons are all black.
 The low-vamp slips-ons were also a popular American item in the 80s.

 And Bond has forgotten his tie.
 The suit-without-a-tie look is popular right now but it’s not something that Bond much goes for, and at least in Quantum of Solace Bond always started out with a tie when wearing a suit.
 The Key West weather makes the lack of tie understandable, but a lighter-coloured suit would be more appropriate for the warm-weather, tie-less look.
 Responsible for the terrible style in Licence to Kill is costume designer Jodie Tillen.
 Some of you probably like the tie-less look, but the cut of the suit is unforgivable.